SecureIdentityAlliance/osia/src/doc/03 - security.rst

 Since OSIA vXXX, the interfaces support the encryption of sensitive buffers (images of biometrics, PDF of supporting documents) and the protection of the integrity of data.

-This is done with new data elements in the data model and is complementary to the security implemented at the network level with TLS and authorization tokens (designed to protect the services more than the data).
+This is done with new data elements in the data model, designed to protect a subpart of the data.
+It is complementary to other security protections that address the complete set of data:

+- At the network level, it is recommended for implementations to use TLS and authorization tokens
+- In addition to TLS, implementations remain free to encrypt or sign the complete payloads

+The encryption and signature proposed in this specification can be applied from data capture up to database storage.
+For example biometric images can be signed by the enrollment operator and this signature can be stored in the central database for later audit.

 Rationale and Goals
 """""""""""""""""""